robinfire110/NoGS/README.md

 ### VPN Check Frequency
  The extension makes use of periodically checking your IP to see if you are connected to a VPN.
 This ensures when the time comes to check a blocked site, it will already know your connection status, making far more reliable and responsive (older versions checked for the VPN on the request and it sometimes took awhile for it to catch up).

  The number in this box indicates how frequently you want to check  you current IP for a VPN.
 The default is every 3 seconds.
 While this works for most setups in my testing, you may adjust it to fit your needs.
 For example, if you have a particularly slow connection, you can lower the frequency by inputting a higher number, though I would not recommend any higher than 30 seconds.
-Due to limitations with the API, the lowest possible value is 2 seconds while the maximum has been limited to 600 seconds (10 minutes).
+Due to limitations with the API, the lowest possible value is 1 second while the maximum has been limited to 600 seconds (10 minutes).

  Lastly, when the extension is disabled, the checking is automatically turn off.